 - SAT with a score of between 1290 – 1380 depending on the subject you are applying for OR

-- 3 SAT Subject Tests with cores of between 600-700 depending on the subject you are applying for OR
+- 3 SAT Subject Tests with scores of between 600-700 depending on the subject you are applying for OR

 - 2 Advanced Placement (AP) tests with scores of between 4-5 depending on the subject you are applying for

-Applicants will also be considered with one of the following:
+Applicants will also be considered with the following:

 - An Associate Degree with a GPA of at least 3.2/4.0